 One of the most unique hidden gems in Tarifa is a tunnel next to the tourism office.
 Firstly, there is a huge illustration on the wall made out of tiles depicting a moment out of typical village life in the past.

 Secondly, there is a super unique lamp.
-If you pay attention, you will notice that it actually is a wind direction indicator showing all cardinal directions – North, East, South, and West.
+If you pay attention, you will notice that it actually is a weathervane showing all cardinal directions – North, East, South, and West.

 Besides, there are small ring bells attached to the lamp that make a sound when the wind blows.
 But the main structure of the lamp consists of three star-shaped elements and a pointy part shaped like a diamond.
 Beautiful!